 Whilst some other treatments for diabetes lead to weight gain, the clinical trials showed that dapagliflozin is able to improve body weight control and blood pressure control in type 2 diabetes patients.
 This was seen in a two year follow up of 5,800 patients receiving dapagliflozin during the first year of availability in the UK.

-Based on studies designed with expertise from Aston University, dapagliflozin has become established as a ‘first in class’ agent to improve glucose control in people with diabetes, thereby advancing treatment options, helping to reduce the risk of complications and improving the quality of life.
+Based on studies designed with expertise from Aston University, dapagliflozin has become established as a ‘first in class’ agent to improve glucose control in people with type 2 diabetes, thereby advancing treatment options, helping to reduce the risk of complications and improving the quality of life.